The Converse of the Real Orthogonal Holant Theorem: Quantum Gadget Duality

 \section{Quantum Gadget Duality}

-In this section, we prove a duality (\autoref{thm:intertwiner_gadget}) between tensors invariant under the action of $\stab(\fc)$ and the signatures of $\fc$-gadgets. \autoref{thm:intertwiner_gadget} and its proof are extensions of Regts' \cite[Theorem 3]{regts_rank_2012} from edge-coloring models to general signature sets $\fc$, largely translated into the language of signature matrices (see \autoref{lem:tcwd}).
-This translation reveals that \autoref{thm:intertwiner_gadget} and its proof are also nonplanar/nonquantum, orthogonal versions of similar results of Man\v{c}inska, Roberson, Cai and Young \cite{planar,cai_planar_2023,young2022equality} -- see \autoref{rem:duality}.
+In this section, we prove a duality (\autoref{thm:intertwiner_gadget}) between tensors invariant under the action of $\stab(\fc)$ and the signatures of $\fc$-gadgets. \autoref{thm:intertwiner_gadget} and its proof are extensions of Regts' \cite[Theorem 3]{regts_rank_2012} from edge-coloring models to general signature sets $\fc$, largely translated into the language of signature matrices.

 Say $\fc \subset T(\rr^q)$ is a \emph{graded subalgebra} of $T(\rr^q)$ if $\fc \cap (\rr^q)^{\otimes n}$ (the signatures of arity $n$) is a vector space over $\rr$ (closed under $\rr$-linear combinations) and $\fc$ is closed under $\otimes$.
 Say $\fc$ is \emph{contraction-closed} if, for every $n$-ary $F \in \fc$, the $(n-2)$-ary signature resulting from \emph{contracting} any two inputs of $F$ (connecting the corresponding dangling edges of the $n$-ary gadget consisting of a single vertex assigned $F$) is also in $\fc$.
 The following theorem, due to Schrijver, is the key connection between algebra and combinatorics underlying our proof of \autoref{thm:intertwiner_gadget} and, eventually, \autoref{thm:result}. \begin{theorem}[{\cite[{Corollary 1e}]{schrijver_tensor_2008}}] Let $\fc \subset T(\rr^q)$.
-Then there is a subgroup $Q \subset O(q)$ with $\fc = T(\rr^q)^Q$ if and only if $\fc$ is a contraction-closed graded subalgebra of $T(\rr^q)$ containing $I$. \end{theorem} Schrijver's statement of \autoref{thm:duality} requires that $\fc$ be ``nondegenerate'', but it can be seen from the proof that it suffices to assume that $\fc$ contains $I$ (cf. Regts' restatement \cite[Theorem 4]{regts_rank_2012}).
+Then there is a subgroup $Q \subset O(q)$ with $\fc = T(\rr^q)^Q$ if and only if $\fc$ is a contraction-closed graded subalgebra of $T(\rr^q)$ containing $I$. \end{theorem} Schrijver's statement of \autoref{thm:duality} requires that $\fc$ be ``nondegenerate'', but it can be seen from the proof that it suffices to assume that $\fc$ contains $I$ (cf. \cite[Theorem 4]{regts_rank_2012}).

 \begin{definition}[$M(\fc),M(T(\rr^q))$] Let $\fc \subset T(\rr^q)$ be a signature set.
 Define

 to be the set of all flattenings of all tensors in $\fc$.
 In particular,

 \end{definition} For a subset $P \subset M(T(\rr^q))$, define $\tcwd{P} \subset M(T(\rr^q))$ to be the set generated by $P$ under $\circ, \otimes, \top$, and $\rr$-linear combinations of matrices with matching dimensions.